rosich/mgls/README.md

 #### Simulated data
 ##### 1-GLS
-In folder ./data/synth_hexa_model.dat there is a simulated time series containing 6 signals, in a 240 points file (BJD, RV, RV_err)
+In folder ./data/synth_hexa_model.dat there is a simulated time-series containing 6 signals, in a 240 points file (e.g. {BJD, RV, RV_err})

 In order to compute genuine GLS periodogram (with matplotlib graphical output)